 The yacht is also stocked with an extensive range of water toys such as jet skis, water skis, kayaks, paddle boards and inflatable ribs, offering even more ways in which to explore the spectacular waters of South East Asia.

 Indeed, open for charters in her native lands of Indonesia, she is also available in surrounding countries such as Thailand and Myanmar.
-For further information on her cruising grounds, take a look at Dunia Baru’s itineraries.

 The key notion guiding Dunia Baru throughout her build was to create the ultimate example of what is possible in phinisi construction and it's clear she has surpassed all expectations.